lordfeck/burnsrv_ts/README.md

 `./fftest -h` gives a full overview of options

 **Features**
-* Generate log table for range
+* Generate logarithm table for range
-* Save log table to disk
+* Save logarithm table to disk
-* Read log table from disk
+* Read logarithm table from disk
-* Log tables are allocated directly to heap memory
+* Logarithm tables are allocated directly to heap memory

+The same is also possible for JPEG image files.

+Conversion of binary logarithim tables to/from text format is possible using the utility `ffcnv`.

-**Note:** Funcunct is mostly functional, but there are bugs.
+**Note:** Funfunct is mostly functional, but there are bugs.
 Not fully realised.

 ## samples/

 Sample images and binfiles for funfunct.

 ## contrib/
 Any libraries that aren't authored by the maintainer.
-These however are necessary to build some of the source.
+These are necessary to build some of the source.
 Currently empty.